Zehui2020/PRIME_Internship_Documentation/website/src/notes.md

 1. Query: To prevent SQL injection, don't just add what the user typed straight into a SQL statement.
 1. `?` / `:`: Use these placeholders inside a query string and replace them later.

-1. Sequence when send SQL:
+1. Basic sequence when sending SQL in PHP:
     1. Create `$sql` statement
     1. Prepare the `$sql` statement using `$link` to database
     1. Bind any params
     1. Execute the statement
     1. Get result using `get_result()`
     1. Do something with the result!

-1.